 1. We collect, hold, use and disclose personal and/or sensitive information for the following purposes:

 - to provide you with/administer the products and services you request;

 - unless you tell us otherwise, to provide information on products and services offered by us, and external product and service providers for whom we act as agent (if you have provided us with your email or mobile phone details, we may provide information to you electronically with respect to those products and services);

 - monitoring and evaluating products and service;

 - gathering and aggregating information for statistical, actuarial and research purposes;

 - taking measures to detect and prevent fraud;

 - for compliance and risk management purposes;

-- to help prevent and detect illegal activity;
+- to help prevent and detect illegal and/or dishonest activity;

 - to comply with our regulatory obligations, including customer verification under Anti-money laundering laws;